nodejs/node-addon-api/doc/async_worker.md

 ## Example

-The first step to use the `Napi::AsyncWorker` class is to create a new class that inherit from it and implement the `Execute` abstract method.
+The first step to use the `Napi::AsyncWorker` class is to create a new class that inherits from it and implement the `Execute` abstract method.
 Typically input to your worker will be saved within class' fields generally passed in through its constructor.